Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 - Does not support tessellation.
 - Does not support Tube and Disc-shaped Area Lights.
 - Does not support Translucent Opaque Materials.
 - Does not support several of HDRP's Materials.
-This includes Eye and Decal.
+This includes Eye, non-physical Hair and Decal.
 - Does not support per-pixel displacement (parallax occlusion mapping, height map, depth offset).
 - Does not support MSAA.
 - Does not support [Graphics.DrawMesh](https://docs.unity3d.com/ScriptReference/Graphics.DrawMesh.html).